25 August: since we started the Nightingale Gardeners Group - we have a new bank account and papers from meetings are on the Gardening page.

 Queen Edith's residents: for donations (see below).

-Regular and occasional garden volunteers (and frequent visitors) - especially on Sunday and Monday afternoons' 'social garden club': Agnes, Andrew, Angelo, Barbara, Bob, Carol, Caroline, Claire, David, Diana, Eira, Gill, Graham, Keith, John x 2, Joyce, Judith, Julian, Justin, Kate, Lorna, Louise, Musang, Nat, Noreen, Peter, Rebecca, Sam, Sandy, Siva and Sue.
+Regular and occasional garden volunteers (and frequent visitors) - especially on Sunday and Monday afternoons' 'social garden club'.
+Over the years these have included Agnes, Andrew, Angelo, Ann, Anne, Barbara, Ben, Becky, Bob, Bronwen, Carol, Caroline, Christine, Claire, Colin, David, Diana, Eira, Emily, Gill, Graham, Keith, Harry, Ingrid, Immy, Izabela, Jane, Jennifer, John x 2, Josephine, Joyce, Judit, Julian, Justin, Kate, Katie, Lily, Lisa, Lois, Lorna, Louise, Marwan, Musang, Nat, Noreen, Peggy, Peter, Rebecca, Richard, Sam, Sandy, Siva, Stepan, Sue and Tom.
 They not only work really hard but keep us motivated, over fruit, a plain biscuit or even cake.
-And for generous donations to the project too (you know who you are!).
+And for generous donations to the project too.

 Royal Horticultural Society (RHS) - see below for funding but also to Alison, Outreach officer, for lots of encouragement and support in 2017.